TITLE 56: LABOR AND EMPLOYMENT

 Part III

-d) among those having requisite skills in the geographic region;
+A) Those having requisite skills in the region; and

 2) The availability of members of each affirmative action group is determined by using the following methodology:

-a) Each factor is assigned a value weight by the agency on a scale of 1% to 100%.
-The value weight assigned must fall within the parameters found in Appendix B of this rulemaking.
+A) Each factor is assigned a value weight by the agency on a scale of 0 percent to 100 percent.
 The value weight indicates the applicability of each factor to the agency/facility in recruiting employees for that EEO job category.
-The sum of all value weights must be 100%, representing all persons available to work in a job category.
+The sum of all value weights must be 100 percent, representing all persons available to work in a job category.

-c) The sum of the weighted factors is the availability percentage or ratio for that affirmative action group for that category for the agency.
+C) The sum of the weighted factors is the availability percentage or ratio for that affirmative action group for that category for that region.
 This availability percentage or ratio is applied to the total number of positions in the agency's EEO job category to determine the numerical availability of the affirmative action group in each EEO job category.

 Part IV